simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 ---
-title: Not all forecaster got it wrong: Nate Silver does again (again)
+title: 'Not all forecaster got it wrong: Nate Silver does again (again)'
 date: 2016-09-07
 author: rafa
 layout: post